citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateDeliveryGroupRequestModel.md

 `func (o *CreateDeliveryGroupRequestModel) UnsetProductCode()`

 UnsetProductCode ensures that no value is present for ProductCode, not even an explicit nil
+### GetReuseMachinesWithoutShutdownInOutage

+`func (o *CreateDeliveryGroupRequestModel) GetReuseMachinesWithoutShutdownInOutage() bool`

+GetReuseMachinesWithoutShutdownInOutage returns the ReuseMachinesWithoutShutdownInOutage field if non-nil, zero value otherwise.

+### GetReuseMachinesWithoutShutdownInOutageOk

+`func (o *CreateDeliveryGroupRequestModel) GetReuseMachinesWithoutShutdownInOutageOk() (*bool, bool)`

+GetReuseMachinesWithoutShutdownInOutageOk returns a tuple with the ReuseMachinesWithoutShutdownInOutage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReuseMachinesWithoutShutdownInOutage

+`func (o *CreateDeliveryGroupRequestModel) SetReuseMachinesWithoutShutdownInOutage(v bool)`

+SetReuseMachinesWithoutShutdownInOutage sets ReuseMachinesWithoutShutdownInOutage field to given value.

+### HasReuseMachinesWithoutShutdownInOutage

+`func (o *CreateDeliveryGroupRequestModel) HasReuseMachinesWithoutShutdownInOutage() bool`

+HasReuseMachinesWithoutShutdownInOutage returns a boolean if a field has been set.

+### SetReuseMachinesWithoutShutdownInOutageNil

+`func (o *CreateDeliveryGroupRequestModel) SetReuseMachinesWithoutShutdownInOutageNil(b bool)`

+ SetReuseMachinesWithoutShutdownInOutageNil sets the value for ReuseMachinesWithoutShutdownInOutage to be an explicit nil

+### UnsetReuseMachinesWithoutShutdownInOutage
+`func (o *CreateDeliveryGroupRequestModel) UnsetReuseMachinesWithoutShutdownInOutage()`

+UnsetReuseMachinesWithoutShutdownInOutage ensures that no value is present for ReuseMachinesWithoutShutdownInOutage, not even an explicit nil
 ### GetLicenseModel

 `func (o *CreateDeliveryGroupRequestModel) GetLicenseModel() LicenseModel`